giantray/stackoverflow-java-top-qa/README.md

 ### 待翻译问题链接(还剩x问题)
 - [Why is subtracting these two times (in 1927) giving a strange result?](http://stackoverflow.com/questions/6841333/why-is-subtracting-these-two-times-in-1927-giving-a-strange-result)
 - [Proper use cases for Android UserManager.isUserAGoat()?](http://stackoverflow.com/questions/13375357/proper-use-cases-for-android-usermanager-isuseragoat)
-- [Creating a memory leak with Java [closed]](http://stackoverflow.com/questions/6470651/creating-a-memory-leak-with-java)
+- [Creating a memory leak with Java [closed]](http://stackoverflow.com/questions/6470651/creating-a-memory-leak-with-java) 用户AutumnLight正在翻译该问题
 - [Why is printing “B” dramatically slower than printing “#”?](http://stackoverflow.com/questions/21947452/why-is-printing-b-dramatically-slower-than-printing)
 - [How can I create an executable jar with dependencies using Maven?](http://stackoverflow.com/questions/574594/how-can-i-create-an-executable-jar-with-dependencies-using-maven)
 - [Why is executing Java code in comments with certain Unicode characters allowed?](http://stackoverflow.com/questions/30727515/why-is-executing-java-code-in-comments-with-certain-unicode-characters-allowed)